 The Farm & Animals

 Hicks Farm has been farmed by our family for over a hundred years.
-The farm is about 154 acres and is mainly grassland which our sheep and cattle graze.
+The farm is about 154 acres and is mainly grassland which our sheep graze.

 There are several old woodland areas which provide a welcome habitat to a diverse range of species, both flora and fauna.
 We are lucky enough to have bluebells on our woodland floor and amongst the hedgerows primroses are a welcome sign when the weather is warming up!